WallaceIT/picberry/README.md

 To use picberry you will need only the "recommended minimum connections" outlined in each PIC datasheet (avoiding the cap on MCLR).

 Between PIC and the SoC you must have the four basic ICSP lines: PGC (clock), PGD (data), MCLR (Reset), GND.
-You can also connect PIC VDD line to Raspberry Pi/Allwinner A10 3v3 line, but be careful: Raspberry Pi/Allwinner A10 3v3 pins have only 50mA of current capability, so consider your circuit current drawn!
+You can also connect PIC VDD line to target board 3v3 line, but be careful: such pins normally have low current capabilities, so consider your circuit current drawn!

-If not specified in the command line, the default GPIOs <-> PIC connections for the Raspberry Pi are:
+If not specified in the command line, the default GPIOs <-> PIC connections are the following:

+for the Raspberry Pi:

 	PGC  <-> GPIO23
 	PGD  <-> GPIO24
 	MCLR <-> GPIO18

-and for the Allwinner A10
+for the Allwinner A10:

 	PGC  <-> PB15
 	PGD  <-> PB17
 	MCLR <-> PB12

-PLEASE NOTE: picberry can use only pins on the same port on A10!
-Also, you can't set the port using a command line option (yet?).
+for AM335x:

+	PGC  <-> GPIO12
+	PGD  <-> GPIO13
+	MCLR <-> GPIO40

-Two setup photos can be find in the [Wiki] (../../wiki/Setup Images).
+Photos of the setup can be find in the [Wiki] (../../wiki/Setup Images).

 # Web client